tayloraswift/swift-png/Notes/improving-deflate-compression-ratio.md

 Most of the test images compress slightly worse than the baseline.
 (It would be very weird if a naïve implementation produced *better* output than the baseline.)
 A few of them — namely the indexed images and some of the monochrome images that were saved in an RGB or RGBA format — compress much better than the baseline.
 We’ll see later why that happened.

-## iii. improvement: better filter heuristics
+## Improvement: better filter heuristics

 The filter selection heuristic is the only part of the compression pipeline that is under the control of the PNG codec if it does not also implement its own *DEFLATE*.
 So it’s a common starting point for improving PNG compression.

-### iii.i. minimum intervals
+### Minimum intervals

 Versions 2 through 3.02 of Swift *PNG* used a heuristic called the **minimum intervals** selector.
 It minimizes the number of byte changes in the filtered scanline, so it prefers data that looks like `[5, 5, 5, 5, 5, 5, 6, 6, 6, 6]`, whereas the absolute values selector would prefer data that looks like `[0, 1, 0, 1, 0, 1, 1, 0, 1, 0]`.
 It’s not really an improvement over the absolute values selector, but for reference, the benchmark results for this filter selector are given below (in the collapsible section):

 <details>
 <summary><em>Click to expand</em></summary>

 | Filter selection | LZ77 algorithm | LZ77 matches | Entropic partitioning |
 | --------- | -------------- | ------- | ----- |
 | Intervals | Non-greedy | All allowed | Fixed-length blocks |